ajayjp123/Library_Man_System/Library_Management_System/README.md

 - Implement authentication and authorization.
 - Add Kafka for asynchronous messaging.
 - Introduce a front-end interface.
-- Use Docker for containerization.
+- Use Docker for containerization...